 Thanks to the vibrant research culture of the School, you’ll also benefit from a programme of research seminars, workshops and lectures, featuring colleagues in the department as well as invited speakers from universities in the UK and beyond.

-4. Attend fantastic academic events
+4. Attend fantastic literary events

 At Surrey, you’ll be able to access a number of conferences, seminars and workshops hosted throughout the year.
 These cover a wide range of thought-provoking topics within literature, language and linguistics, cultural studies and creative writing.
 Our cultural activities include the long-established Morag Morris Poetry Lecture each year, given on campus by a well-known contemporary poet, the Surrey New Writers Festival, which the School of Literature and Languages founded in 2013, and events arranged in partnership with the Guildford Book Festival.